-5 tips on getting your business into financial shape
+5 tips to get your business into financial shape

 Well what a week last week was.
 Each day was different and from going from a healthy business you may be looking at having to layoff employees and losing work.